Greatest Seafood Dish: Flying Fish and Cou Cou from Barbados

 Courtesy of Sandals Resorts Barbados

-The best way to taste Barbados style is to visit the New Republic of Barbados!
+The best way to taste Barbados’ style is to visit the New Republic of Barbados!

 - #barbados